Skip to main content

 If you are implementing a spec that anchors to this substrate, the integration path is:

 1. Pick the closest anchor set.
 AP2 mandate-shaped objects → AP2 OMH v0.
 Chain-native amount or address fields → per_chain_envelope v0.
 Privacy / settlement-visibility attestation → privacy_class v0.1.
-A2A receipt or APS delegation → CTEF + APS v1.
+A2A receipt or APS delegation → CTEF + APS v1 (removed from the corpus 2026-06-23).

 2. Run the matrix.
 Each gist ships single-file runners.
 The output is a 53-vector pass/fail table per impl.
 If your impl produces non-matching digests against the matrix output, your implementation has a canonicalisation drift you need to find before shipping the spec.

 3. Cite the substrate.
 Document the canonicalisation rule applied (RFC 8785 + the four pins above) and the anchor set you validated against.
-The convention being adopted across the coalition is:
+The recommended citation form for adopter implementations:

 Documented in the spec text rather than just review comments — gives future readers the replication anchor.